 AOGU 110th Anniversary Grant

 As part of its 110th Anniversary celebrations, the AOGU launched its 110th Anniversary Grant program in 2018.
 The aim of this program is to support Old Girls in meaningful endeavours to benefit the community or have a positive social impact.
 The Grant recognises the value that Old Girls add by being contributory members to their local and/or worldwide communities through financial assistance and raising awareness of their activities.
-Such activities may include, but are not limited to, contributions to national or international service work, significant creative and performing arts projects, and extraordinary sports or research project.
+Such activities may include, but are not limited to, contributions to national or international service work, community projects, creative and performing arts projects with a social conscience or research initiatives.

-Applications from eligible Old Girls for a limited number of grants between $1,000-5,000 will open later in the year.
+Applications from eligible Old Girls for a limited number of grants between $1,000-5,000 are now open.
 Full terms and conditions and the application form are available below.

-Applications for the 2020 grant closed on Monday 12 October 2020 and the winners were announced at the AOGU AGM on Wednesday 18 November 2020.
-You can read about all our winners below.
+Applications for the 2023 Grant close on Monday 16 October 2023 and the winner(s) will be announced at the AOGU AGM on Wednesday 22 November 2023.

 If you have any questions, please contact the Grant Sub-committee.